The course begins with an induction - either an induction session or

 The core of the course is the e-learning and practice projects.
 In complement to those, there are two, optional, Key Concept sessions.
 These sessions explore some of the more interesting and difficult topics through worked examples and practical exercises.

-The course concludes with the Microsoft Office Specialist exam; a 50 minute, computer assessed exam in which you have to complete several tasks in the Outlook environment.
-There will be multiple exam sessions in weeks beginning 2nd December, 9th December and 16th December.
-"Mock" exam sessions will be held in week beginning 25th November.
+The course concludes with the Microsoft Office Specialist exam; a 50 minute, computer assessed exam in which you have to complete several tasks in a realistic Outlook environment.
+The exams can be taken remotely, from your home.

 Visit our Microsoft Office Specialist page to find out more about MOS and the benefits of a MOS qualification.

 The amount of learning time depends on your current Outlook knowledge, but as an estimate:

 E-learning: 7 - 12 hours

 Practice projects and GMetrix exam practice: 3 - 4 hours